mmb-irb/MDDB-workflow/docs/source/input.rst

 Authors are displayed in the overview page.

 .. warning::
- Check already existing values for this field to avoid making duplicates
+ Check already existing values for this field to avoid making duplicates.